What Five More Years Of Erdogan Mean For Turkey – And The World

-Recep Tayyip Erdogan has cemented his already tight grip on power in Turkey, with an unprecedented third term as president.
+Recep Tayyip Erdogan has cemented his already tight grip on power in Turkey, winning an unprecedented third term as president.
 The West had hoped for a slightly less unpredictable leader, but they will have to make peace with an emboldened Erdogan, who may become even more autonomous.
-For France Inter, Pierre Haski lists the three lessons this reelection teaches us.

 The real surprise had occurred in the first round, contradicting Turkish polls and analyses that predicted the president, in power for 20 years, would be penalized by the deep economic crisis and the devastating earthquake in February.
 However, that was not the case — or at least not entirely: Erdogan had to face a second round for the first time but was not threatened by Kemal Kilicdaroglu, the candidate of the united opposition.

 The president will not fail to assert this reelection as democratic victory to his critics, who label him as an autocrat.
 However, this overlooks the highly illiberal democracy in place in Turkey, where the president dominates television airwaves to a far greater extent than his rivals.
 Misleading videos have been circulated during the president's electoral rallies, as Erdogan himself eventually admitted.
 Political prisoners are abundant, including the leader of an opposition party.
 Not to mention the populist campaign promises, a common occurrence.

 He has managed to reactivate powerful national myths.